Lock128/speech-to-text/speech-to-email-backend/README.md

-# Welcome to your CDK TypeScript project
+# Speech to text backend

-This is a blank project for CDK development with TypeScript.
+This is a  project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+This is deployed using Github actions

 ## Useful commands